2-REC/hugo-myportfolio-theme/README.md

 !!!!
 TODO !!!!
 ...
+- Content: "config.toml" & corresponding "_index.md" file (from section name).

 ### CONTACT: Add contact information

-The content of the "skills" section of the homepage is fetch from the "skills" data file.
+The content of the "CONTACT" section of the homepage is fetch from the "contact" data file.

 The different parameters that can be used are:
 - "title": The title of the section.
 Typically "CONTACT" would be used.